Death of Once-Promising Fab Melo Leaves Friends Wondering What Could Have Been

 Nolan Hart was another teammate at Syracuse.
 "He just had a thirst for life," Hart says.
 "He was just this vibrant person.
 And the best teammate you could have."

+"Fab was a happy go lucky guy who enjoyed the daily journey with his teammates and friends," Nick Resevy, another Syracuse teammate, says.
+"If other people was happy he was happy."

-Melo struggled on the floor as a freshman but kept working and pushing.
+Melo struggled on the floor as a freshman but kept working.
 He battled senior center Rick Jackson in practices, taking issue with foul calls he deemed weak.

-As a sophomore, he morphed into the beast Syracuse hoped it had recruited.
+As a sophomore in 2011-12, he morphed into the beast the Orange hoped they had recruited.
 He averaged 7.8 points, 5.8 rebounds and 2.9 blocks in 25.4 minutes per game, but his presence on the floor outshone his numbers.
 He was a defensive force, a house in the middle of head coach Jim Boeheim's stifling zone defense.

 "That year, he was probably the best defensive center Syracuse has ever had," Hart says.
 "I don't think a lot of people, unless they're basketball junkies, realize how valuable he was on that end."

 The on-court success enabled Melo to become more comfortable off the floor.
-He grew close to his teammates, especially Nick Resavy, Matt Lyde-Cajuste and his freshman year roommate, Baye Moussa Keita.
+He grew close to his teammates, especially Resavy, Matt Tomaszewski and his freshman-year roommate, Baye Moussa Keita.
 They'd kill time playing FIFA and watching Melo down heaping plates of chicken wings.

-Sometimes, they'd pile into Resavy's black 2013 Toyota Corolla and, as Resavy described it, "go for an adventure."
+They'd pile into Resavy's black 2013 Toyota Corolla and, as Resavy described it, "go for an adventure."
 Sometimes, they'd try to drive uphill following snow blizzards; other times, they'd go to the mall or drive around Erie Boulevard.
 Once they went to a Friendly's and told the wait staff it was Melo's birthday (it wasn't).
-On the road, they'd always eat at a Cheesecake Factory or prank Melo with a Chinese finger trap.
+On the road, they'd always eat at a Cheesecake Factory or pull pranks on each other, like the time they got Melo to try on a Chinese finger trap.

-"He thought his fingers were stuck," Resavy says.
+"He thought his fingers were stuck," Keita says.
 "He thought he was going to pop them out."

 When he didn't feel like going out, Melo would sit on his Target-bought sheets with Keita and talk.
 They'd reminisce about their respective home countries (Keita is from Senegal).
 Melo would brag about Brazil's weather and beaches.
 Sometimes, he'd mention how lucky he was to have chosen basketball over soccer.

-"If not, I wouldn't be where I am today," Keita says he told him.
+"If not, I wouldn't be where I am today," Keita recalls Melo telling him.
 "But he didn't really bring up anything deeper about his home than that."
 He preferred to spend his time poking fun at his Muslim friend for not eating bacon or explaining to him why The Da Vinci Code was a great read.

 He had good friends and was skyrocketing up NBA mock draft boards, and Syracuse was winning too.
 Melo was happy.

-"Fab was a pleaser," Resavy said.
+"Fab was a pleaser," Ross says.
 "He wanted everyone to be happy and proud of him."

 But what happens to a pleaser when he stops pleasing?

-"I really think we would have won the national championship if Fab hadn't gotten suspended," Griffin Hoffmann, a former Syracuse teammate of Melo's, says.
+"I really think we would have won the national championship if Fab hadn't gotten suspended," Griffin Hoffman, a former Syracuse teammate of Melo's, says.
 "He was the anchor of what I think is one of the best Syracuse teams ever."

-Melo was first suspended in January 2012 for an "academic issue."
+In January 2012, Melo was suspended for an "academic issue."
 He missed three games but remained eligible for the rest of the regular season.
 Syracuse won its first 20 games of the 2011-12 campaign and went 17-1 in the Big East, which named Melo Defensive Player of the Year.

 The Orange earned a No. 1 seed in the NCAA tournament and looked poised for a title run.
-Then, on March 13, the first day of NCAA action, the school announced Melo was suspended again, only this time for the entire tournament.
+Then, on March 13, the first day of NCAA action, the school announced Melo was suspended again, only this time for the remainder of the season.
 Syracuse's campaign came to an end in the Elite Eight.

 Later, it came to light that Melo had been at the center of a sprawling investigation into the Syracuse athletic department.
 The NCAA had learned athletic staffers had pulled strings to keep Melo (along with other players) academically eligible.
 They wrote papers for him.
 They posed as him in emails to professors.
 Melo became a symbol for much of what is wrong with college athletics and a scapegoat for the Syracuse fans angry about the team's falling short of a title.

-Note: * An earlier version of this article mistakenly attributed the a quote ("Fab was a pleaser.
-He wanted everyone to be happy and proud of him.") to Nick Resevy.
-That quote was said by Adam Ross.